Skip to main content

 Assistant Scientist

-Astha Ramaiya, DrPH, is a scientist who studies the role of gender norms on violence trajectories among adolescents in LMICs.
+Astha Ramaiya, DrPH, is a scientist who studies the role of gender as a power system on health outcomes across the life course in LMICs.

 Contact Info